Magnus1X/Nutrition_and_obesity_trends/README.md

 - Which countries are outliers (e.g., high calories but low obesity)?
 - Are there clusters of countries with similar dietary and obesity profiles?

-#### E. Predictive Analysis
-- Can we predict obesity rates from nutrition supply and demographic factors?
-- Which factors contribute most to obesity (feature importance)?

 ## 📊 Data Sources

 ### WHO Global Health Observatory (API)